Van Lith, Engstler lead Louisville past Lady Vols, 76-64

 AP Basketball Writer

-Kianna Smith also had 12 points for the Cardinals (28-4), who blew most of an early 15-point lead before pulling away late in the fourth quarter to set up a date with either No. 3 seed Michigan or 10th-seeded South Dakota for a spot in the Final Four.
+Kianna Smith also had 12 points for the Cardinals (28-4), whose 15-point lead was whittled to two in the fourth quarter before they pulled away to set up a date with third-seeded Michigan or No. 10 seed South Dakota on Monday.

+“We just kept reminding each other that as long as we get stops and rebounds, we’ll be up no matter what,” Van Lith said afterward, “no matter if we score or not.
+We were able to execute that.
+All of our players stepped up and got rebounds and made good plays on defense and we were able to pull away.”

-The Cardinals have become one of the nation’s dominant women’s programs under coach Jeff Walz — much like the Lady Vols were for so many years under Pat Summitt — but are still chasing their first national championship.
+The Cardinals have become one of the nation’s dominant women’s programs under Walz — much like the Lady Vols were for so many years under Pat Summitt — but they are still chasing their first national championship.

+“It’s been a really long journey,” said Engstler, a transfer from Syracuse, “and I just think sometimes you have a feeling.
+I feel really good about this team and I think we’re going to get there.”

-Rae Burrell led fourth-seeded Tennessee (25-9) with 22 points, but she didn’t get a whole lot of help from her team, which had 18 turnovers.
-Jordan Walker contributed 10 points but had five of the turnovers.
+Rae Burrell led No. 4 seed Tennessee (25-9) with 22 points, but she didn’t get a whole lot of help from the rest of her team, which had 18 turnovers and was 5 of 21 from beyond the arc.
+Jordan Walker had 10 points but also had five turnovers.

+“Louisville is tough.
+They’re so tough on both ends of the court,” Lady Vols coach Kellie Harper said.
+“We needed to play with a few less mistakes at both ends of the court.
+But we don’t have any quit in us.
+We cut it to two, we gave ourselves a chance in the fourth quarter.
+Love ’em for that.”

-The Cardinals asserted control midway through the first quarter, taking advantage off too many unforced errors by the Lady Vols.
-Kaiya Wynn’s turnover led to Van Lith’s easy transition layup, then Wynn missed a pair of foul shots and Burrell missed an open 3-pointer from the corner in the waning minutes that allowed Louisville to stretch its lead.
+The Cardinals asserted control midway through the first, taking advantage off too many unforced errors by the Lady Vols.
+Kaiya Wynn’s turnover led to Van Lith’s easy transition layup, then Wynn missed a pair of foul shots and Burrell missed an open 3-pointer from the corner in the waning minutes that allowed Louisville to stretch the lead.

 The trouble for Tennessee really began in the second quarter.

 The Lady Vols turned the ball over on four of their first six possessions, often resulting in easy baskets at the other end, and the Cardinals seized on the momentum swing by slapping on a full-court press, too.
-Their lead ballooned to 27-13 before Lady Vols coach Kellie Harper called a timeout to rescue her team trapped in the backcourt.
+The lead ballooned to 27-13 before Harper called a timeout to rescue her team trapped in the backcourt.

 The biggest reason Tennessee hung around, down 38-29 at the half, was decent defense of its own.